 Home > Videos > Literature > The Writing Series > Imaginative Narrative Writing Kidnapped

-Imaginative Narrative Writing
+Imaginative Narrative Story Writing

-With this title, you'll study the imaginative/narrative mode of writing through excerpts from Robert Louis Stevenson's popular novel.
 This online educational video title offers excerpts from Robert Louis Stevenson's popular novel, Kidnapped, in its study of the imaginative/narrative mode of writing.
 It also provides beautiful illustrations by the renowned artist N.C.
 Wyeth, which originally appeared in the "Illustrated Classics" series of the early twentieth century.

 Learning Objectives: